-Find out how easy it is to dehydrate dill weed – take the easy growing backyard herb from the garden to the spice cabinet with these easy steps.
-This is better than any store-bought dried dill!
+It is so easy to dehydrate dill weed - take the easy growing backyard herb from the garden to the spice cabinet with these easy steps.
+Dried dill tastes so much better than the storebought version!

 Before we get started dehydrating our dill, do you ever giggle at the thought of calling this herb dill weed?
 I do.
 My inner ten-year-old just giggles.
 So we'll just stick to dill, shall we?